Trace Systoles and Sink Constant: Introduction

 \end{introthm}

-When $X$ is an hyperbolic surface which is homeomorphic to $S$ then it gives rise to an holonomy representation $\rho_X : \pi_1 (S) \rightarrow \PGL (2 , \R)$ which is well-defined up to conjugacy.
-The length $l_X (\gamma)$ of a closed geodesic $\gamma$ on the hyperbolic surface $X$ is related to the trace of its image by the holonomy representation using the formula
+When $S$ is an hyperbolic surface which is homeomorphic to $\Sigma$ then it gives rise to an holonomy representation $\rho_S : \pi_1 (\Sigma) \rightarrow \PGL (2 , \R)$ which is well-defined up to conjugacy.
+The length $l_S (\gamma)$ of a closed geodesic $\gamma$ on the hyperbolic surface $S$ is related to the trace of its image by the holonomy representation using the formula

-This gives a natural relation between the value of the trace systole of a Fuchsian representation and the usual systole $\mathrm{sys}(X)$ of the corresponding hyperbolic surface.
-This relation can be generalised for hyperbolic $3$-manifolds coming from quasi-Fuchsian representation of these surfaces, and also for incomplete hyperbolic structure on singular surfaces with conical singularities.
-Using this, we obtain the following results :
+This gives a natural relation between the value of the trace systole of a Fuchsian representation and the usual systole $\mathrm{sys}(S)$ of the corresponding hyperbolic surface.
+This relation can be generalised for hyperbolic $3$-manifolds coming from quasi-Fuchsian representations of these surfaces, and also for incomplete hyperbolic structures on singular surfaces with conical singularities.
+Using this correspondance, one can obtain several systolic inequalities that we can sum up as follows :

 \begin{introthm} \